ClarifiedSecurity/Hunter_Public/README.md

-An extremely simple live query utility used in Clarified Security's "Hunt the Hacker" security training.
+An extremely simple WinRM-based "live query" threat hunting capability, used in parts of Clarified Security's "Hunt the Hacker" security training.

 https://clarifiedsecurity.com/hunt-the-hacker-course/